 Huashan (Flower Mountain)

-Huashan (Hua means brilliant, Chinese, or flowery; shan means mountain) is one of the five sacred Taoist mountains in China.
-Huashan boasts a lot of religious sites: Taoist temples, pavilions, and engraved scriptures are scattered over the mountain.
+Hua Shan boasts a lot of religious sites: Taoist temples, pavilions, and engraved scriptures are scattered all over the mountain.

 Hua Mountain is well-known for its sheer cliffs and plunging ravines.
 It is known as "the most precipitous mountain under heaven" and is probably the most dangerous mountain in the world frequented by hikers.

 Next on the route is Jade Maiden Peak.
 Legend has it that a jade maiden was once seen riding a white horse among the mountains, hence the name.
-The hikers can choose to take a left to Sunrise Peak, a fine place to enjoy the view of the sunrise in early morning (which would involve climbing the mountain in the dark as there is nowhere to stay on the mountain).
+Then hikers can choose to take a left to Sunrise Peak, a fine place to enjoy the sunrise (which would involve climbing the mountain in the dark as there is nowhere to stay on the mountain).

 Hi zyj225, there is no direct train or bus from Xian to Huangshan, you can go to Hefei first, then transfer to Huangshan.
 Or you can go direct from Xian by air.
 Regards, WhitneyWhitney Liao Replied on 2012-08-09